How to Automate Document Scanning with Selenium and Headless Chrome in Python

 Create a

-Use Selenium to Control the Document Scanning Web Page in Headless Chrome
+Step 2: Control the Scanning Page with Selenium in Headless Chrome

-Next, we are going to use Python and Selenium to control the web page we just write.
+Next, we are going to use Python and Selenium to control the web page we just created.

 -